perwin/imfit/docs/config_file_format.md

     r_e    25     0,100

-### Single function block with two functions
+### Single function set with two functions

 This is a modification of the previous configuration file, using an Exponential function along with the Sersic function.
 In addition, the Sersic index *n* is held fixed with a value of 4 (making the Sersic profile a de Vaucouleurs profile).
-Both functions share the same center, and are thus part of a single function block.
+Both functions share the same center, and are thus part of a single function set.
 This version also includes an image-description prelude.

     GAIN          4.725